alexromlex/NODE_REACT_webshop/README.md

 Firstly login as ADMIN by URL: http://localhost:5226/login

-ADMIN email & password you can find in root directory .env file
+ADMIN email & password you can find inside root directory .env file

 Then, go to admin panel http://localhost:5226/admin/brands where you can create a brands!

-After this, create product types, whitch will contain already created brands.
+After this, create product types, that will contain the brands you have already created.

-When you have types and brands, let's do crate a products!
+When you have types and brands, let's crate a products!

 ## 🚀 Tech Stack <a name = "techstack"></a>